 And the Taxotere Manufacturer didn’t tell you…

 Patients using this drug experienced permanent hair loss, a side effect the company did not make known when the drug was put out on the market.
-As a result of this, several Taxotere lawsuits against the manufacturer are scheduled in 2018.
+Several Taxotere lawsuits are now scheduled against the manufacturer in 2018.

 Taxotere has been the subject of controversy over the past few years.
 It is a drug that is used to treat a variety of cancers, including breast, lung, prostate, stomach and head/neck cancer.

 However, many patients experienced permanent alopecia when using Taxotere, a side effect that was not mentioned by the drug manufacturer.
 That is why thousands of Taxotere lawsuits were filed – in 2017 and before – by women who took the drug during breast cancer treatment and suffered permanent hair loss.

 Taxotere is most often delivered in combination with other drugs, such as cisplatin, doxorubicin and fluorouracil.
 These drugs are combined to give patients the best chance of beating their cancer diagnosis.

 The infusion cycles are typically one hour, and these infusions are delivered every three to four weeks.

 Taxotere is given to a patient through a vein, because there is no pill form of the drug.
 Premedication is administered to patients roughly three days before they are started on Taxotere.

 The amount of the drug a patient would receive depends on a number of factors, such as their height, weight, general health, type of cancer and the stage of the cancer.
 It is up to a specialist to determine how much Taxotere is administered and for how long.

 The side effects associated with Taxotere include the following: